U.S. banks are deploying AI to monitor customers and workers in a tech rebound | ExBulletin

 Last year, Midwestern credit unions tested facial recognition for customer identification in four locations before suspending cost concerns, according to one source.

-Chase developed a custom computer vision in-house using components from Google (GOOGL.O), IBM Watson (IBM.N), and Amazon Web Services, but was built entirely from software startups AnyVision and Vintra.
-People, including Bhandar, said they also considered the system.
+Chase developed custom computer vision in-house using components from Google, IBM Watson, and Amazon Web Services, but also considered a system built entirely from software startups AnyVision and Vintra, people including Bhandar said.
+Stated.
 AnyVision declined the comment and Vintra did not respond to the request for comment.

-Chase said he eventually chose another vendor from the 11 options he considered and began testing that vendor’s technology in several locations in Ohio last October.
+Chase said it eventually chose another vendor from the 11 options it considered, and began testing its technology in several locations in Ohio last October.
 This effort aims to identify transaction times, the number of people leaving due to long queues, and which activities occupy workers.

 Banks added that face, race, and gender perceptions were not part of this test.